A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 One of the key things this law does for Disabled people is state that organisations, or people providing services or public functions, have to make reasonable adjustments for you.
 This could include things like making sure a building has a ramp if you need one, or giving you extra time on tests.

-Mind's guide to reasonable adjustments
+Mind's guide to disability discrimination

 If you’re Disabled, you might be entitled to financial support.
 This can come in lots of different forms.
 For example, you might be entitled to regular payments like Disability Living Allowance (DLA) or Personal Independence Payment (PIP).
 Or, if you need money to make your home accessible for you, you might be entitled to a Disabled Facilities Grant.
 Or, you might be able to get a third off rail fares with a Disabled Persons Railcard.